gsans/amplify-datastore-chatty-react/README.md

 amplify codegen models
 ```

+> Important: DO NOT forget to generate models every time you introduce a change in your schema.

 Now, the AWS Amplify CLI has generated the necessary data models and you will see a new folder in your source: __models__.
 The files in this folder hold your data model classes and schema.

 ```bash